of

 Efficient management of patents and trademarks

-Support for IP strategy
+Support with IP strategy

 The software should provide tools to develop, monitor and implement a long-term IP strategy.